bitquery/graphql-docs/docs/Examples/cross-chain/cross-chain-api.md

 ## Token Transfers Tracking

-Monitor token movements across different chains for any address.
+With this query you can track token transfers across different chains for any address.
+Set the wallet whose movements you want to track in the `address` filter.
+Using the  `any` clause, we get transfers were the address was either a sender or reciever.

 [You can find the query here](https://ide.bitquery.io/Cross-chain-transfers)